 - Rat Race has Jon Lovitz and his family stealing Der Führer's car from Neo-Nazis.
-After a long and tragical series of events (and hilarious), he ends up crashing a WWII veteran convention, with a lipstick moustache and speaking in German-sounding gibberish.
+After a long and tragical series of events, he ends up crashing a WWII veteran convention, with a lipstick moustache and speaking in German-sounding gibberish.

 - Inglourious Basterds involves the eponymous basterds' covert mission to kill Hitler and much of the Nazi senior brass before the D-Day invasion.
 His first, very marked appearance in the film is him slamming his fists on the table and screaming "<NO!>" repeatedly (in full uniform, complete with a pristine white cloak for good measure).

 - In Indiana Jones and the Last Crusade, Indy and his father infiltrate a Nazi book-burning rally in order to recover the father's stolen diary.
 Indy does get it, but is accidentally shoved before Hitler himself, who autographs the book.